dumberjs/dumberjs.github.io/migrate-from-aurelia-cli.md

 > The upcoming Aurelia 2 uses `dumber` as an alternative offering of webpack. `aurelia-cli` built-in bundler will be only maintained to support Aurelia 1.

-> It's definitely not required for the users of `aurelia-cli` built-in bundler to migrate to `dumber`, as `aurelia-cli` built-in bundler will be continuously supported.
+> It's definitely not required for the users of `aurelia-cli` to migrate to `dumber`, as `aurelia-cli` will be continuously supported.
 However `dumber` does offer the above improvements that users might want to try out.

 This guide highlights few key differences between `aurelia-cli` built-in bundler and `dumber` to help user to migrate their Aurelia 1 project over.